Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_findMoneyOrderCreation
+## `pazkp_findMoneyOrderCreation`

-Find a specific money order for which you are the issuer.
+Returns a specific money order for which you are the issuer.

 ### Parameters